ANZCA Fellowship

 consultant-ready.

-164 sourced study notes, 763 mapped learning objectives, AI SAQ grading on the Fail / Borderline / Pass / Distinction tier, a four-phase clinical viva simulator, 4,261 flashcards, and an unlimited Fellowship-level MCQ bank.
+701 sourced study notes and 10,515 spaced-repetition flashcards across the ANZCA Fellowship curriculum (763 LOs, 13 clinical sections).
+AI SAQ grading on the Fail / Borderline / Pass / Distinction tier, a four-phase clinical viva simulator, and an unlimited Fellowship-level MCQ library.
 Built for the Final Exam.

-Write a Fellowship SAQ and get an examiner-style debrief: a Fail / Borderline / Pass / Distinction tier, every clinical point flagged as present or missing, an examiner comment, and a full model answer at consultant level with specific drug doses, monitoring choices and contingency plans.
-The grader rejects basic-science answers; the bank is unlimited.
+Write a Fellowship SAQ and get an examiner-style debrief in seconds.
+A Fail / Borderline / Pass / Distinction tier, every clinical point flagged hit or missed, an examiner comment, and a model answer at consultant level with specific drug doses, monitoring choices, and contingency plans.
+The grader rejects basic-science answers.
+The library is unlimited.

 - Fail / Borderline / Pass / Distinction tier with score estimate